richox/orz/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-000000.svg)](https://github.com/richox/orz/blob/master/LICENSE)
 [![Build Status](https://travis-ci.org/richox/orz.svg?branch=master)](https://travis-ci.org/richox/orz)

-orz is an optimized ROLZ (reduced offset Lempel-Ziv) general purpose data compressor. input data is encoded as ROLZ-matches (reduced-offsets and match lengths), 2-byte words, and single bytes. then all encoded symbols is processed with a symbol ranking (aka Move-to-Front) transformer and a static huffman coder.
+orz is an optimized ROLZ (reduced offset Lempel-Ziv) general purpose data compressor. input data is encoded as ROLZ-matches (reduced-offsets and match lengths), 2-byte words, and single bytes. then all encoded symbols are processed with a symbol ranking (aka Move-to-Front) transformer and a static huffman coder.

 benefited from the ROLZ algorithm, orz compresses times faster than many other LZ-based compressors which has same compression ratio, and decompression speed is still very acceptable.